VR-Funding/Back-End/README.md

 200 (OK)

-If you successfully login, the endpoint will return an HTTP response with a status code 200, message and token, as shown below.
+If you successfully login, the endpoint will return an HTTP response with a status code 200, a message welcoming the user by name and a JWT token, as shown below.

 ```
 {
-    "message": "Welcome user1!",
+    "message": "Welcome First Last!",
     "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VybmFtZSI6IkVLbmFwbWFuMTAwIiwiaWQiOjMsImlhdCI6MTU2OTM1ODg2MiwiZXhwIjoxNTY5NDQ1MjYyfQ.sNDjccLyuHWhgkne5Ky0hR1-Pd7QNGr6TyKlJqTDHSk"
 }
 ```